enpici/VillagerGPT/README.md

 endpoint with `local-model-url`.
 The plugin will send the conversation as plain text and expects the response body to contain the villager's reply.

+### Memory

+VillagerGPT can remember past conversations.
+The plugin stores messages in a SQLite database whose location is configured with `database-path`.
+You can also limit how many messages are kept per villager with `max-stored-messages`.

 ## Commands

 - `/ttv`: Initiate a conversation with a villager